Contrastive vision-language learning with paraphrasing and negation: Introduction

 The above findings point to the benefit of text-image data augmentation for contrastive learning, while also highlighting the need to account for different lexical forms and semantic changes.
-We seek to achieve this by introducing a new embedding projection in the CLIP architecture through a new loss function with pairwise components for negation and paraphrasing with respect to the original text, in addition to CLIP's original contrastive loss for image-caption pairs.
-The goal is to maintain performance on the original data while improving robustness to semantic variations.
-We refer to this architecture and associated training loss as SemCLIP which extends CLIP by enabling joint learning of negation and paraphrasing.
-The two new loss function components added to the original contrastive loss in CLIP are: (1) Paraphrasing Loss, \textit{$L_{paraphrase}$}, encouraging semantic invariance in the case of captions that differ syntactically but have very similar meaning; paraphrased captions will be mapped near to the original caption and image in embedding space; (2) Negation Loss, \textit{$L_{negation}$}, enforcing semantic exclusivity on text that explicitly contradicts the original caption; negated captions will be mapped far from the original caption and corresponding image in embedding space.

-By jointly optimizing \textit{$L_{paraphrase}$} and \textit{$L_{negation}$} alongside the standard CLIP contrastive loss, \textit{$L_{contrastive}$}, our results show that SemCLIP can preserve the image retrieval performance of CLIP on original and paraphrased captions while significantly increasing the accuracy of original captions over negated captions, as defined in \citealt{singh2024learn}.
-Our experimental evaluation indicates that, when combining negation and paraphrasing, SemCLIP achieves robustness to paraphrased queries (defined precisely in what follows), while maintaining a reasonable performance on standard retrieval tasks.
+We seek to achieve this by adding a new embedding projection to the CLIP architecture and a new loss function with pairwise components for negation and paraphrasing, respectively, with respect to the original text.
+The goal is to maintain performance as much as possible on the original image-text data while improving robustness to semantic variations.
+We refer to this architecture and associated training loss as SemCLIP.
+It extends CLIP by enabling joint learning of negation and paraphrasing.
+The two new loss function components added to the original contrastive loss of CLIP are: (1) \textit{paraphrasing loss}, \textit{$L_{paraphrase}$}, encouraging the mapping of paraphrased captions near to the original caption and corresponding image in embedding space, and (2) \textit{negation loss}, \textit{$L_{negation}$}, encouraging the mapping of negated captions far away from the original caption and corresponding image in embedding space.
+By jointly optimizing \textit{$L_{paraphrase}$} and \textit{$L_{negation}$} alongside the standard CLIP contrastive loss, \textit{$L_{contrastive}$}, results show that SemCLIP preserves top-1 image retrieval performance on original captions while achieving overall improved robustness (defined precisely in what follows using the mean-accuracy delta between original and negated captions) on downstream image classification tasks.

-The remainder of the paper is organized as follows: related work is discussed in the next section; the SemCLIP architecture, proposed loss function and evaluation methodology are then introduced; experimental findings are presented and discussed, followed by the conclusion and future work.
+The remainder of the paper is organized as follows: related work is discussed in the next section.
+The SemCLIP architecture, proposed loss function and evaluation methodology are then introduced in Section \ref{methodology}.
+Experimental findings are presented and investigated in Section \ref{eval_experiments}, and followed by the conclusion and future work.